 Five men who were arrested on suspicion of murder remain in custody.

-Durham Police started the investigation and was working with the Northumbria force.'It is unusual'
+Durham Police started the investigation and was working with the Northumbria force.

 The handover to Northumbria Police was the result of new information coming to light, police said.

 Northumbria Police said officers were investigating potential crime scenes in the Shiney Row area.

 Areas have been cordoned off and extra officers have been on patrol to reassure people.

 Det Ch Insp Christina Barrett, of Northumbria Police, said: "Although it is unusual for a murder investigation to be transferred from one force to another, it has become clear that the majority of the investigation will continue within Northumbria's boundaries and therefore a decision was made for Northumbria Police to be given ownership of the inquiry.

 "I would like to reiterate the earlier comments made by colleagues at Durham, that inquiries have led us to believe that Mr Hall was not the victim of a random attack."